 5 year survival: Around 5% of men survive their mesothelioma for 5 years following their diagnosis.
 Around 10% of women survive their mesothelioma 5 years after diagnosis.

 As these statistics show, women with mesothelioma generally have a better prognosis.

 How to improve your prognosis

-Although diagnosis at the early stage can be difficult due to a lack of symptoms, detecting mesothelioma early on, before it spreads into lymph nodes and other parts of the body, will improve your prognosis.
+Although diagnosing mesothelioma early can be difficult if you have no symptoms, detecting mesothelioma early on, before it spreads into lymph nodes and other parts of the body, will improve your prognosis.

 Consulting a specialist

 Mesothelioma is a rare type of cancer and a limited number of GPs have seen the disease or have any experience in treating it.
 Therefore, choosing an experienced mesothelioma specialist is the most important step a patient can take to improve their prognosis.

 Clinical trials play an essential role in the development of new treatments.
 Many emerging treatments are being developed and tested through clinical trials at top treatment centres throughout the country.
 Patients can join a clinical trial to gain access to treatments that can make a significant difference to how long they will live.
 Find information about the latest clinical trials by clicking here.

 Your immune system plays an important role in defending you against mesothelioma.
 The healthier you are, the better your prognosis.
 You should therefore make healthy choices, such as eating well and quitting smoking.
 Exercise can also help to improve your prognosis.

 Treatments such as chemotherapy, surgery, immunotherapy and radiotherapy may help those suffering with mesothelioma to live longer, as well as relieving symptoms.
 If you are diagnosed at stage 1 or 2 you are more likely to qualify for surgery than if you are diagnosed at stage 3 or 4.